Elkiwa/charabia/charabia/README.md

 let token = tokens.next().unwrap();
 // the lemma into the token is normalized: `Thé` became `the`. assert_eq!(token.lemma(), "the");
-// token is classfied as a word assert!(token.is_word());
+// token is classified as a word assert!(token.is_word());

 let token = tokens.next().unwrap();
 assert_eq!(token.lemma(), " ");
-// token is classfied as a separator assert!(token.is_separator());
+// token is classified as a separator assert!(token.is_separator());
 ```